Updated: October 14, 2024 10 mins read Published: January 09, 2024

 Now that data operations are increasingly playing a leading role within the framework of digital transformation and building of data-driven business models, it is important to recognize the importance of DataOps as an overarching approach to handling data inside organizations and executing long-term data science and big data strategies.

-First things first, so let’s start with definitions.
+Let’s start with definitions.
 As IBM puts it, “DataOps (data operations) refers to practices that bring speed and agility to end-to-end data pipelines process, from collection to delivery.”
 There are many other definitions, but the general consensus is that DataOps is, well, DevOps for data, and the difference between DevOps and DataOps is very slight.
 In fact, they have a lot of shared goals and characteristics:

 • Both rely on Big Data and the corresponding cloud infrastructure.